kelllyy101/expense_py/README.md

 9. Budget Alerts: Optionally, provide users with budget alerts or notifications when their spending approaches or exceeds predefined limits.

-10. Data Visualization: Consider incorporating data visualization options to present expense data graphically, offering users a visual representation of their financial data.
+10. Data Visualisation: Consider incorporating data visualisation options to present expense data graphically, offering users a visual representation of their financial data.

 By focusing on these features, the Expense Tracker CLI will offer a powerful and versatile expense management solution for users to maintain control over their financial activities and make informed decisions regarding their spending habits.

 ## The Structure Plane

 ### Existing Features
+- User-friendly CLI interface
+- Expense entry with amount, category, and name
-- Budget Tracker
+- Budget tracking with remaining budget and daily budget calculation
+- Expense summary by category
+- Data persistence with CSV file storage

+### Future Features

 - User sign-up functionality.
 - Sign in / Sign out functionality.
 - Profile page showing basic user information and events created by the user with modification ability.
 - Site-wide footer containing contact information, Copyright info, and Site Links.

-### Future Features

-_(Include any planned features that are not yet implemented)_

 ## Technologies